Equivalence of eval-readback and eval-apply big-step evaluators by structuring the lambda-calculus's strategy space: Related work

 Hybrid strategies abound.
 They are essential to completeness and `completeness for' in the non-strict and strict spaces.
 For the non-strict strategies, the underlying explanatory technical notion is `needed reduction' (Appendix~\ref{app:completeness-leftmost-spine}) which can be extended to `completeness for' other kinds of final result than normal forms.
-We conjecture that these results can be extended as well to various notions of reduction different from the $\beta$-rule---with permissible redexes where the operand and/or the operator may be in some notion of final result---as to admit completeness of strict strategies which are incomplete in the pure $\lambda$-calculus.
-The completeness for the strategies in Figure~\ref{fig:summary-survey} (page~\pageref{fig:summary-survey}) are collected below:
+We summarise the completeness for some uniform and balanced hybrid strategies in Figure~\ref{fig:summary-survey} (page~\pageref{fig:summary-survey}): \begin{itemize} \item $\bn$, $\IIS$, $\hr$, and $\no$ are respectively complete for $\WHNF$, $\WNF$, $\HNF$, and $\NF$ by the Quasi-Leftmost Reduction Theorem (Appendix~\ref{app:completeness-leftmost-spine}).